Get Out of My Life, but First Could you Drive Me and Cheryl to the Mall: A Parent’s Guide to the New Teenager

-Every parent wants to raise their child to become responsible, resilient, and independent adults.
+Every parent wants to raise their child to responsible, resilient, and independent adult.
 However, their “overprotectiveness” sometimes kills the entire idea.
-A lot of parents try to keep their children away from problems and hardships, which in turn affects their ability to face real-life hardships when they grow up.
+Many parents try to keep their children away from problems and hardships, which in turn affects their ability to face real-life hardships when they grow up.
 Parents learn to step back, let go and embrace their children’s failures.
-The child, in turn, can think and come up with his own ideas and solutions tackle problems.
+The child, in turn, can think and come up with his ideas and solutions to tackle problems.

 The Power of Showing up: How Parental Presence Shapes Who Our Kids Become and How Their Brains Get Wired

 – Daniel J. Siegel , Tina Payne Bryson